 52A-52B.
-Types of Literature

-Introduction to the study of lyrical and narrative poetry : origin and elements of poetry; typical poems,
+Types of Literature Introduction to the study of lyrical and narrative poetry : origin and elements of poetry; typical poems.

-Introduction to the study of dramatic poetry and prose, the essay, novel and short-story : elements, principles and characteristics ; examples, Three units; second semester.
+Three units; first semester.
+Introduction to the study of dramatic poetry and prose, the essay, novel and short-story : elements, principles and characteristics ; examples.